 - Only competitors that have checked with the registration, coaches and their assistants will be allowed on the dock when launching (exceptions allowed at the discretion of the dock master).
-Athletes that are not competing are not allowed on the dock.
+No athletes that are not competing are not allowed on the dock wearing the teams uniform.

 - All crews will be required to bring oars with them when launching and people to retrieve oars when docking after racing.

 - Each athlete must carry and show their Photo ID at the Control Commission before launching their shell

 - Any verbal abuse of Regatta Officials and Volunteers will result in disciplinary action as outlined in the Rules of Racing.